TobyLobster/multiply_test/README.md

 ### 2. Modified Shift and Add

-This is a clever variation of the standard shift and add algorithm that reduces the number of shifts required for a 16 bit multiply.
+This is a clever variation of the standard shift and add algorithm that reduces the number of shifts required for a 16 bit multiply (and larger).
 In the standard algorithm each of the 16 loop iterations requires four byte shifts.
 In this variant each iteration only requires three shifts.
 This was found by Dr Jefyll in 2012, and is described [here](http://forum.6502.org/viewtopic.php?p=19958#p19958).
 The animated diagram is instructive.

 ### 3. Tables of Squares